ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### GetServerFiles()
-Using this function, you can retrive the files stored as part of ypur minecraft server.
+Using this function, you can retrieve the files stored as part of your Minecraft server.
 Each file is stored as a ServerFile Object (In Minehut.Types).
 These objects contains:
 * File Name
 * If it's a directory/folder
 * If the file/folder is protected